How to Start Amateur Boxing in Bromley

 Ask directly whether the gym has boxers competing at amateur level currently.
 Ask who manages competition preparation and how that process works.
 Ask what the typical timeline looks like from beginner to first bout.

 Ask about the coaching qualifications relevant to competitive boxing.
-England Alliance Boxing coaching at Level 2 and above is the relevant standard for coaches preparing fighters for competition.
+Amateur Boxing Alliance coaching at Level 2 and above is the relevant standard for coaches preparing fighters for competition.
 Level 1 is appropriate for beginner and fitness-focused sessions, but if competition is your goal, you want coaches with competitive experience.

 Honour & Glory supports the full pathway from beginner to competitive amateur boxing.
 Our classes include both foundational development sessions and more advanced work for members progressing towards competition.